erikvanzijst/electronics/eeprom/eeprom.md

 ## Reading

-To read data is just a matter of putting a 15 bit address on the address pins and then reading the byte that appears on the I/O pins.
+Reading data is just a matter of putting a 15 bit address on the address pins and then reading the byte that appears on the I/O pins.
 To do this, we write the address out to pin `A4` one bit at a time.
 Pin `A4` is connected to the first shift register's data line (`SER` in the schematic).